Timeline of the Red Sea crisis: 2024

 On 12 January, the US and UK conducted airstrikes against over a dozen Houthi targets in Yemen with the support of multiple other countries, just hours after the group's leader vowed that any American attack on its forces would "not go without a response".
-The strikes were the first time Houthi targets in Yemen were targeted since the beginning of the Red Sea crisis.
-More than 150 munitions and Tomahawk missiles struck 28 locations within Houthi-controlled areas.
-The Houthis said five of their fighters were killed and six others were injured.
-A day later, the US performed another strike on a Houthi radar site in Sanaa.
-On 14 January, American and British airstrikes were reported in Hodeida, and spy planes were reportedly spotted near the area.
-Reports also suggested that Israel was involved in the attacks.
-The US issued a denial the same day.
+The strikes were the first time Houthi targets in Yemen were targeted since the beginning of the Red Sea crisis.The Houthis said five of their fighters were killed and six others were injured.

-On 14 January, Houthis fired an anti-ship cruise missile from Hodeida in the direction of USS Laboon.
-The missile was shot down by a fighter jet before it could cause damage.